These Homemade Pretzel Dogs are so easy and so delicious! Hot dogs wrapped in an easy bread dough make the perfect appetizer for parties and game day.

 Pretzel Wrapped Hot Dogs

-Pretzel dogs are the delicious combination of salty, chewy pretzels and juicy hot dogs – what’s not to love!
+Pretzel dogs are the delicious combination of salty, chewy soft pretzels and juicy hot dogs – what’s not to love!
 Ditch the mall bought versions and rustle up this yummy appetizer at home.
 They make for a delicious lunch, dinner or party snack.
 Make up a big batch and kids and adults will flock to them!

 Why You’ll Love this Pretzel Dog Recipe: